Skip to main content

 Philosophy Pre-Law Certificate

-The Department of Philosophy offers a Pre-law Certificate that is primarily guided by the published recommendations of the American Bar Association (A.B.A.).1 The A.B.A. encourages prospective law students to pursue classes that cultivate a set of skills that will enhance the study of law.
+The Department of Philosophy offers a philosophy-based Pre-Law Certificate that is primarily guided by the published recommendations of the American Bar Association (A.B.A.).1 The A.B.A. encourages prospective law students to pursue classes that cultivate a set of skills that will enhance the study of law.
 To this end, Philosophy’s Pre-law Certification requires that students take classes that typically cultivate the A.B.A’s recommended skill set:

 1. Problem Solving involves “courses and other experiences that will engage [students] in critical thinking about important issues, challenge … beliefs and improve … tolerance for uncertainty and criticism.”1